 To keep you up to date, here’s a piece of the new work in the Red Mist Girl series that I’ve also put on my Facebook and Goodreads Author pages under ML Biddison.
-This is near the beginning of the as yet unfinished novel, tentatively titled Dell’s Death:
+This is near the beginning of the as yet unfinished novel, now titled Dell’s Leap:

 She enjoyed the routine, breakfast being her favorite and sometimes only meal of the day.
 She never cooked for herself.
 When called out early on some urgent matter, Dell would sometimes skip the breakfast and grab an apple or an orange on the way out.

 No urgency awaited her today as she lolled in a booth at Molly’s, a small place by the bridge she frequented whenever overtaken by the need to refuel or reconnect.